 Morton Trip Rating: 7/10 – An excellent choice for photographers and others looking to create their photo and video memories of their flight.

 Pro Tip: Want to sleep in the sand and under the stars?
-We uncovered Where Can You Go Beach Camping in Hawaii?
+We uncovered How to Go Camping on Kauai: Your Complete Guide

 3. Ali’i Kauai Air Tours & Charters